DataStax-Examples/random-paging-restui-java/README.md

-# Randomly Paginating restuls over a stateless REST service.
+# Randomly paginating restuls over a stateless REST service.
 This example application shows how to paginate results returned by Cassandra bidirectionally over a REST UI.